 A business coach helps business owners clarify the vision of their business and how it fits with their personal goals.
 This allows the owner to understand the impact that achieving those goals will have on his life.
 The role of a coach is to help you design a vision for your business that aligns with your values and the goals you have for your life.
 With that vision in hand, they give you the guidance, support and responsibility you need to set and move toward your goals, allowing you to take your business from where you are to where you want it to be.

 A leadership coach can act as a sounding board to help you evaluate your feelings and ideas before sharing them publicly.
 Coaching is not an overnight company, nor is it a quick fix, but the results are worth the process involved.
-While helping them get back on track is something a coach can help with, there are a wide variety of situations where coaches can also help owners.
-You can expect your coach to ask you questions you may have never thought of before, which will help you explore and discover your real values, your mission, your fears and your way of thinking.
+A coach can help with reviving a struggling business or making an already successful business even more successful.
+They can also help owners with small local businesses or international companies.

 Coaches ask questions that may have never been thought of before, which helps explore and discover real values, mission, fears and way of thinking.
 Business coaches are versatile in the services they offer.
 They can alleviate some of the burdens on owners to make their journey easier and more enjoyable.
 A study by Hay Group showed that 40% of Fortune 500 companies use business coaching to train and develop their executives.